greylore-d20/foundryvtt-pathfinder1/doc/hooks.md

 If you want to add custom change targets, this is a vital hook.
 Add strings to the 3rd parameter's `keys` array to be able to change those attributes.

 See the `custom-changes.md` file next to this one to see how something like this might be accomplished.

+## pf1.classLevelChange

+### Parameters

+- actor<ActorPF> - The actor which owns the class.
+- item<ItemPF> - The class changing level.
+- prevLevel<number> - The level of the class before the change.
+- newLevel<number> - The level of the class after the change.